-Research Assistants at University of Houston give their company a 4.4 out of 5.0, while the average rating for University of Houston is 4.4, making them just as happy as every other employee at University of Houston and just as happy as every other Research Assistant on CareerBliss - the happiest Research Assistants work for University of Notre Dame.
+Research Assistants at University of Massachusetts give their company a 4.2 out of 5.0, while the average rating for University of Massachusetts is 4.1, making them 2% happier than every other employee at University of Massachusetts and 5% less happy than every other Research Assistant on CareerBliss - the happiest Research Assistants work for University of Notre Dame.

-What do you like about working at University of Houston?
+What do you like about working at University of Massachusetts?

 Do you have any tips for others interviewing with this company?

-What don't you like about working at University of Houston?
+What don't you like about working at University of Massachusetts?

 What suggestions do you have for management?